Episode 12, "Cyclops" in the schemas, echoes in an unusually

 who the man is, just as Polyphemus craves to know the identity

-remarkably well-informed.
-But he is also remarkably
+well-informed.
+He is also remarkably mean-spirited.
+Although

-opinionated unreflective males, within the safe space of his
+males, within the safe space of his thoughts he brims with

-only by loose tribal ties.
+sullen, and suspicious, bound to others only by loose tribal

 As a young man Joyce extravagantly admired the plays of